markmclaren/uPortal-start-helm/README.md

 > :warning: This is a proof of concept - this is my first Helm chart - I'm sure there is plenty of room for improvement.

+In the first instance MariaDB was arbitrarily chosen - as something supported by uPortal and numerous cloud providers.
+Also it was my intention not to stray to far from the spirit of [uPortal-start](https://github.com/Jasig/uPortal-start/).

 I've tested this on [Docker for Desktop (Windows 10)](https://www.docker.com/products/docker-desktop) with Kubernetes installed and in [Azure Kubernetes Service](https://azure.microsoft.com/en-gb/services/kubernetes-service/).
 Note: I needed to increase the default memory available to a Docker image in Windows 10 (Settings > Advanced > Memory Slider up to 4096 MB).

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) with the Kubernetes extension.